dsasacramento/dsasacramento.github.io/_pages/resources/bylaws.md

 ## Committees.

-DSA Sacramento will defer to Robert’s Rules of Order to distinguish between committees and standing committees.

 ####  Formation of Committees

 Ideas for committees must be proposed in front of the General Membership.
 At that time, three dues-paying members in total must come forward, stating their willingness to participate in the committee.
 An Organizer must also come forward, stating their willingness to sponsor and assume responsibility for the committee.
 If and when these requirements are met, the group is assigned “working group” status.
 The group then is tasked with the following, to be completed by the next general membership meeting: